 All five are MIT-licensed.
 All require a Discord bot token.
 None uses OAuth.
 None is hosted remotely — every one requires running a local process or container.

-The most-starred Discord MCP server runs on Java and JDA (Java Discord API).
-It’s also the only one with a meaningful contributor base (7 contributors) and steady release cadence (57 commits).
+The most-starred Discord MCP server (270 stars, up from 218 in March) runs on Java and JDA (Java Discord API).
+It’s also the only one with a meaningful contributor base (8 contributors) and steady release cadence (78 commits).
+Hit v1.0.0 on March 16, 2026 — the first stable release, with a massive expansion from 30 to 65 tools.
+No new releases since v1.0.0, but the star growth (+24% in one month) shows strong community adoption.
+PulseMCP: 4.6K all-time visitors, 415 weekly.

 What works well: Full CRUD across channels, roles, categories, and webhooks.
-DM support (send, edit, delete, read).
-Webhook message sending for bot-style announcements.
-Docker and Maven build options.
-2 open issues — relatively clean.
+DM support.
+Moderation tools (bans, kicks, timeouts) added in v1.0.0.
+Voice and stage channel management.
+Scheduled events.
+Docker image available.
+2 open issues — clean.

 What doesn’t: Java ecosystem means heavyweight deployment — JDA pulls in the full Discord gateway.
-No forum or thread support.
-No voice channel management.
-No moderation tools (bans, kicks, timeouts). stdio transport only.
+No forum or thread support. stdio transport only.
 No slash command registration.
+65 tools is approaching the context window concern zone, though well below the 139 of HardHeadHackerHead.
+Development appears to have plateaued after v1.0.0 — only 6 commits in the month since release.

 hanweg/mcp-discord — Simplest Python Option

-The second most-starred option (148 stars) is also the simplest to understand.
-Python, 15 tools, clean design.
+The third most-starred option (152 stars) is also the simplest to understand.
+Python, 16 tools, clean design.

 What works well: Python means easy installation via uv.
-Includes moderation — the only server here with a dedicated moderate_message tool for deleting messages and timing out users.
+Includes moderation via moderate_message for deleting messages and timing out users.
 Clean, focused tool set that covers the basics without overwhelming the agent’s context window.

-What doesn’t: 10 open issues with 25 commits suggests limited maintenance bandwidth.
+What doesn’t: 10 open issues with 25 commits suggests limited maintenance bandwidth — no new commits since original review.
 No webhook support, no forum/thread support, no DMs.
 No Docker image in the main repo.
 Fewer tools means fewer capabilities when you need them.
+SaseQ’s v1.0.0 now also includes moderation, reducing hanweg’s unique advantage.

 Hanweg also maintains mcp-discord-raw — a complementary server that exposes a single tool for raw Discord API access.
 If the curated tools don’t cover your use case, you can hit any Discord endpoint directly.
 Clever design, but it pushes Discord API knowledge onto the agent.